hpc2n/linux-command-line-101/docs/modify.md

 ## Symbolic links

+A symbolic link is a pointer to another file or directory.
 Symbolic links are also called soft links, or just symlinks.
-It is a pointer to another file or directory.

-- It is useful both for ease
-    - you avoid using a long path each time you change to a directory, like your project directory
-    - as well as to avoid changing hard links within other scripts or programs.
-This is good if you for instance install a program or use a script that assumes the library it uses is called libcoolness.a and not libcoolness.2.0.a.
+Symlinks are useful both for ease---you avoid using a long path each time you change to a directory, like your project directory---and to avoid changing hard links within other scripts or programs.
+It is good to avoid changing hardlinks if you, for instance, install a program or use a script that assumes the library it uses is called ``libcoolness.a`` and not ``libcoolness.2.0.a``.
 You can then just update the symlink instead of renaming the library or updating potentially many instances where it is mentioned in the program.

 Command: